-The Country Connector develop the first training course on "Engaging the private sector to deliver COVID-19 tools and achieve Health for All".
-The course defines key concepts, and presents a range of tools and proven approaches to enable Ministries of Health to align private sector activities with, and harness private sector capacity to achieve key policy goals, ensuring equitable access to COVID-19 tools while advancing Health for All
+In 2020, the Country Connector launched the first training course on "Engaging the private sector to deliver COVID-19 tools and achieve Health for All".
+The course defines key concepts, and presents a range of tools and proven approaches to enable Ministries of Health to align private sector activities with key policy goals, ensuring equitable access to COVID-19 tools while advancing Health for All

 Engaging the private sector to deliver COVID-19 tools and achieve Health for All